ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 ### Thunderbolt

-This is always supported.
+Always supported.
 If any OEMs need to distinguish it with the USB, please [reach out to us][team-contact].

 ### Lid

-It's supported only when `form-factor` is explicitly configured as one of the
+Supported only when `form-factor` is explicitly configured as one of the
 following:
 - CLAMSHELL
 - CONVERTIBLE